Headache Symptoms

 -

-Headaches and eye problems can also be symptoms of migraine.
-Migraines come in various forms.
-These include regular migraines, classic migraines, and ocular migraines.
-Ocular migraines are not necessarily associated with headaches and can cause various eye problems, such as:
+Headaches and eye problems can also be a symptom of migraine.
+Migraine comes in different forms.
+There is common migraine, classic migraine, but also ocular migraine.
+Ocular migraine doesn't necessarily involve headaches and can cause various eye problems, such as:

 -